gatsbyjs-ecommerce/web/README.md

 # 6in.co e-commerce site

-A minimalist static E-commerce site built using GatsbyJs.
+A static E-commerce site built using GatsbyJs.

 [Web Preview](https://6in.netlify.com/)